 - a re-prioritization of the role of capital in society to better serve the goals above.

-Phoenix is advancing a three-part learning agenda.
+Phoenix advanced a three-part learning agenda:

-- What are the core elements of a full-scale vision of a just transition to a new economy? (pushing a starting, baseline set of cornerstone assertions that can be found under RESOURCES)
+- What are the core elements of a full-scale vision of a just transition to a new economy?

 - What can be learned and scaled up from current on the ground transition experiments?